 Chapter Summary

 Three common patterns, namely single-leader, multi-leader and leaderless are discussed.
 In the single-leader pattern, the challenge is mainly the follower set-up and replication lag.
 For multi-leader and leaderless pattern, the main challenge is the write conflict detection and resolving.
-This chapter discussed the definition of the patterns, the challenges and various solutions in detail.
+This chapter discusses the definition of the patterns, the challenges and various solutions in detail.

-Mind map
+Mind Map

 Question Summary